ilaria-barletta/connect-x/README.md

 **Fix** :
 To solve this I have added `self.print_lives()` so that when they loose the game a full hangman shows too making clear that they have used all the lives.

+`3`

+**Expected** :
+When only one letter is missing from the word, the user can't ask for a hint as it would automatically result in a win.

+**Testing** :
+I played the game multiple times guessing the right words and waiting to ask for a hint when just one letter was missing.

+**Result** :
+I was able to ask for a hint when one letter was missing hence winning.
+This was not the wantend outcome

+**Fix** :
+To solve this I have modified the code originally created to `has_one_letter_remaining =len(unique_letters) == len(self.correct_guesses) + 1`.
+The +1 solved the issue.

 ### Remaining Bugs